|Type of Study||Fee|

 Four years full-time with industrial placement

-This programme lets you combine the practical and theoretical aspects of flying with the underlying principles of aircraft engineering.
+This course lets you combine the practical and theoretical aspects of flying with the underlying principles of aircraft engineering.
+The University has excellent facilities including three flight simulators, allowing you to benefit from the practical application of theories taught in the classroom.

-You have the option to follow a structured pilot training programme and sit the appropriate ground school examinations needed for the award of a Private Pilot Licence.
+You have the option to follow a structured pilot training programme leading to the opportunity to gain a Private Pilot Licence.

 A total of 45 flying hours are offered within the training programme, at additional cost, with the twin aims of enabling you to fly solo by the end of level 1 and obtain a Private Pilot Licence by the end of level 2.
-Lessons are at an additional total cost of £6,500 (correct at August 2010), with flexible payment options – please visit the CSE home page for more details.
+Lessons are at an additional total cost of £7,608 (correct at time of printing), with flexible payment options - please visit the CSE home page for more details.

-This course has been awarded accredited status by both the Royal Aeronautical Society (RAeS) for 2010 to 2014 intake cohorts and the Institution of Mechanical Engineers (IMechE) for 2009 to 2011 intake cohorts as meeting the exemplifying academic benchmark for registration as Incorporated Engineer (IEng) requirement in full, and the Chartered Engineer (CEng) requirement in part.
+This course has been awarded accredited status by both the Royal Aeronautical Society (RAeS) and the Institution of Mechanical Engineers (IMechE) as meeting the exemplifying academic benchmark for registration as Incorporated Engineer (IEng) requirement in full, and the Chartered Engineer (CEng) requirement in part.

 It provides external validation of the degree course content which recognises that it meets both UK and international standards required by the engineering profession.